G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 ## Connect with a password

-To connect using a password, configure it while creating an instance or a bare metal server.
-In Additional options click on "User data".
+To connect using a password, configure it while creating a Bare Metal.
+In Additional options, click on "User data".
 This will open a field, where you can enter the script that will be processed by a `cloud-init` agent running on your machine.

 <img src="https://assets.gcore.pro/docs/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh/13.png" alt="13.png">